How to run or ruin a company in 140 characters

 But not all business leaders have been so fortunate with their apparently off-the-cuff remarks on social media.

-Last year Michael O'Leary, boss of budget airline Ryanair (RYA.I), was denounced by one Twitter user as a "sexist pig" after he tweeted: "Nice pic.
+Last year Michael O'Leary, boss of budget airline Ryanair, was denounced by one Twitter user as a "sexist pig" after he tweeted: "Nice pic.
 Phwoaaarr!" to a woman, whose image was shown during a live question and answer session.

 Little surprise then that research last year by CEO.com and Domo found 68 percent of Fortune 500 chief executives were not on any social network.
 Company bosses on Twitter are on the increase, up more than half from 2012 to 2013, but the number remains small with just 28 out of top 500 CEOs on the site.